GMMan/punitapichan-notes/README.md

 - Small sprites in package path `0/0`: each sprite has 4 variants: normal, happy, sad, very sad.
 Happy is used when you press the straw on the standby screen, while sad is when the drink level is low, and very sad is when drink level is very low.
-Size for each variant is 64x64.
+Seen on standby screen and database.
+Size for each variant is 64x64, all variants share a 16-color palette.
 - Tapichan names in package path `0/1`: tapichan name on first line, the word "tapichan" on second line.
 Palette is shared across all names.
 Size is 72x24.
-- Large sprites in package path `0/2`: Size is 96x72.
+- Large sprites in package path `0/2`: Seen on tapikatsu result and database details.
+Size is 96x72, 64-color palette.

 For small sprites, palette index is tapichan index plus 1.
 For large sprites, palette index is same as tapichan.
 Index 0 is used for tapichans in tapikatsu,